printtracker/public-documentation/docs/webadmin/reporting-and-analysis/device-history.md

 |2021-08-06 14:15:43|13053|8018       |5921       |
 |2021-08-05 14:28:30|13037|8002       |5919       |

-### Volume Over Time Using Window Functions
+### Volume Over Time Using `LAG` Function
-Using a `LAG` function, we can look at volume over time by counter over time.
-We'll output the total values of each counter as well as the daily volume of that counter.
+Using a `LAG` function, we can look at volume by counter over time.
+We'll output the total values of each counter as well as the daily volume for each counter.

 ```sql
 SELECT